Fort Worth Student Defense Lawyer

 Facing an accusation of wrongdoing is often stressful, whether it is on campus or in a criminal court.
 Conviction of a crime could undermine all the work you put into your education and future.
 Furthermore, being found in violation of your school’s student code of conduct may damage your reputation and put your future after graduation at risk.

 Therefore, if you are facing an academic or criminal charge, it may be wise to speak with a Fort Worth student defense lawyer about your case.
-An experienced defense attorney could work to protect you and your rights while providing practical legal advice and guidance.
+An experienced criminal defense attorney could work to protect you and your rights while providing practical legal advice and guidance.

 Common Charges Fort Worth Students Face